arindampradhan/blog_rupter/_posts/2014-10-05-Pycon-India.md

 >I loved this day...I loved Faster data processing in Python *- Anand S*

-The simplicity of the talk was 1.It was a benchmark topic for me.
+The talk was very simplistic.
+Being a newcomer I understood almost everything.
+The optimization was a benchmark.

-He not only showed ways ,but python libraries to use for faster data processing  and also urged people to think whether they need the speed or not.
+He not only showed ways for faster algorithms, but python libraries to use for faster data processing and also urged people to think whether they need the speed or not.

-He started with a simple program that reads a csv file and formats the required data for votes in a state in particular year.He explored the data stories visually with Python and Javascript.
+He started with a simple program that reads a csv file and formats the required data for votes in a state for the particular year.
+He explored the data stories visually with Python and basic Javascript.

->He optimized his code as fluent as one can get in algorithms.

-He started wth a basic python code to solve the problem ,later he used cpython then pypy @jit to optimize the code.It stared with a runtime of 1.5 millisec in standard python to microsec in cpython and to nanosec in [@jit](http://pypy.org/).
+He used a basic python code to solve the problem, later he used cpython then pypy @jit to optimize the code.
+It stared with a runtime of 1.5 millisec in standard python to microsec in cpython and to nanosec in [@jit](http://pypy.org/).

+> He optimized his code as fluent as one can get in algorithms.

 And yes how can I miss to mention this 9yr prodigy who programmes an arduino.

 ![pycon](/assets/pycon2.png)

-Things were really amazing.
-I will update soon.
+I will always remember my first pycon.